ExperimentalHypothesis/flask-seznam-api-ext/README.md

 ** response **

 - 200 OK on success
+- 400 if path was file, not directory
 - 404 if path was not found on filesystem

 ** example **